• E-mail: support@primalharvest.com

 Fiber is a plant-based food that your body cannot digest.
 There are two types of fiber: soluble and insoluble.
 You can read more about these types of fiber here.

-Soluble fiber is the type that may help control blood sugar spikes.
+Soluble fiber is the type that may help you manage blood sugar spikes.
 Soluble fiber turns into a gel-like substance that helps slow the absorption of carbs in the gut.
 We know that carbohydrates turn into simple sugars as they are digested, so the slower they are absorbed by the body, the more even your blood sugar levels remain.

 Remember to take your magnesium